 Michael D. Higgins

-of the
+of the Labour Party

-For years he has been attacking the West's two frontline states - America and Israel -
+and attacked the West's two frontline states - America and Israel -

-with his trademark divisive, self-righteous, left-wing rhetoric.
+with his trademark divisive, self-righteous rhetoric.

 The two faces of Irish President Michael D. Higgins.